NoDesk-6BD/6sem2025Main/README.md

     </tr>
     <tr>
         <td>RF01</td>
-        <td>Main Screen with Graphs (Dashboard)</td>
+        <td>Main Screen with Charts (Dashboard)</td>
-        <td>The system must have a home screen that visually displays graphs and the most important information extracted from the calls.</td>
+        <td>The system must have a home screen that visually displays charts and the most important information extracted from the tickets.</td>
     </tr>
     <tr>
         <td>RF02</td>
         <td>Score Critical Applications</td>
-        <td>Users need to easily see which applications generate the most calls to identify quality issues that are below expectations.</td>
+        <td>Users need to easily see which applications generate the most tickets to identify quality issues that are below expectations.</td>
     </tr>
     <tr>
         <td>RF03</td>
-        <td>View Call Evolution</td>
+        <td>View Ticket Evolution</td>
-        <td>The tool should display a graph showing how the number of calls increases or decreases over time.</td>
+        <td>The tool should display a chart showing how the number of tickets increases or decreases over time.</td>
     </tr>
     <tr>
         <td>RF04</td>